emmabritton/gba_nonogram_advance/README.md

 Nonogram game with 104 puzzles for the GBA

 > [!WARNING]
-> The current nonograms are just for testings and only the first one or two are done per size.
+> The current nonograms are just for testing, and only the first one or two are done per size.
 Selecting puzzle 3 or greater on any size will crash.

 ## Screenshots